airtower-luna/mod_gnutls/doc/mod_gnutls_manual.md

 `none`
 :   Turns off all caching of TLS sessions.

-    This can significantly reduce the performance of `mod_gnutls` since even followup connections by a client must renegotiate parameters instead of reusing old ones.
-This is the default, since it requires no configuration.
+    This can reduce the performance of `mod_gnutls` since every followup connection by a client must perform a full TLS handshake.
+This is the default because it requires no configuration.

     Session tickets are an alternative to using a session cache, please see `GnuTLSSessionTickets`.
 Note that for TLS 1.3 GnuTLS